anfindsen/CorrelationEqCausation/docs/index.markdown

   <img src="images/PCA_actor_personal_wo_ethnicity.png" alt="pca persoal wo ethnicity" width="49%" />
 </div>

-Interestingly, <a href="methods#clustering">T-SNE</a> showed the oscar winners and nominees scattered throughout the plots quite uniformly for all the hyperparameter settings we tried (perplexities from 5 to 45 in steps of 10, with and without normalization of features).
+Interestingly, <a href="methods#clustering">T-SNE</a> showed the Oscar winners and nominees scattered throughout the plots quite uniformly for all the hyperparameter settings we tried (perplexities from 5 to 45 in steps of 10, with and without normalization of features).
-<a href="methods#clustering">PCA</a> still clearly shows the nominees cluster to be a well defined subset of all actors and the oscar winners cluster to be a subset of the nominees cluster.
+<a href="methods#clustering">PCA</a> still clearly shows the nominees cluster to be a well defined subset of all actors and the Oscar winners cluster to be a subset of the nominees cluster.
 Thus ethnicity could be an important feature to explain variance in the data.

 The heatmap below shows the contributions of different features to different Principal Components, weighted by the amount of variance that each PC explains in the data - called explained variance ratio (EVR) (so for example, all values for PC1 are weighted by the EVR for PC1, and all those for PC5 are weighted by the EVR for PC5, allowing for direct comparison of the overall importance of each feature).